On the family of Wigner functions for N-level quantum system: Examples

-where $d_{\mu\nu\kappa}$ denotes the ``symmetric structure constants'' of the $\mathfrak{su}(3)$ algebra.
-Taking into account (\ref{eq:QutritB}) and using (\ref{eq:qutritCartan}) and (\ref{eq:EulerSU3}) in (\ref{eq:WignerFunction}) we arrive at the following representations for the Wigner function of a single qutrit:
+Substituting the Bloch representation for a mixed 3-level state (\ref{eq:QutritB}) and SW kernel decomposition (\ref{eq:qutritCartan}) with Euler parametrization (\ref{eq:EulerSU3}) in the expression (\ref{eq:WignerFunction}) we arrive at the following representations for the Wigner function of a single qutrit:

 with two orthogonal unit 8-vectors $\boldsymbol{n}^{(3)}$ and $\boldsymbol{n}^{(8)},$

 The explicit expressions for the components of these vectors in the Euler parametrization (\ref{eq:EulerSU3}) are listed in the Appendix ( se Eq.~\ref{n3vec} and \ref{n8vec} respectively).